Associate | Established: 1971 | Associate since 2020

 SMO 1: Quality Assurance

-Within the scope of its authority, CGI has demonstrated that it is actively supporting the jurisdiction’s QA framework through member education and awareness activities.
+Within the scope of its authority, CGI has demonstrated sustained support for the jurisdiction’s QA framework through member education, awareness, and engagement with the regulator.

 Current Status: Sustain